Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ~~~

 where `vrf_output` is the VRF output for the label-version pair, `VRF.Nh` is the
-output size of the ciphersuite VRF in bytes, `commitment` is the commitment to
+output size of the ciphersuite VRF in bytes, and `commitment` is the commitment
-the corresponding `UpdateValue` structure, and `Hash.Nh` is the output size of
+to the corresponding `UpdateValue` structure.
-the ciphersuite hash function in bytes.

 The parent nodes of a prefix tree are serialized as: